Economy of the Confederate States of America: Agriculture

 The main prewar agricultural products of the Confederate States were cotton, tobacco, and sugarcane, with hogs, cattle, grain and vegetable plots.
 Pre-war agricultural production estimated for the Southern states is as follows (Union states in parentheses for comparison): 1.7 million horses (3.4 million), 800,000 mules (100,000), 2.7 million dairy cows (5 million), 5 million sheep (14 million), 7 million cattle (5.4 million), 15.5 million swine (11.3 million), 187 million pounds of rice, 199 million pounds of tobacco (58 million), 5 million bales of cotton, 20 million bushels of oats (138 million bushels), 31 million bushels of wheat (114 million bushels), and 280 million bushels of corn (396 million bushels).

 In 1862, there was a severe drought that, despite efforts to switch from cotton planting to grain farming, caused food shortages and even bread riots in 1863–64.
 The harvests were fairly abundant after 1862, but often went to waste as they could not be harvested or moved to markets.
 Corn was raised in large quantities, and, in general, the raising of food products instead of tobacco and cotton was a necessity.

 The scarcity of food in the armies and cities was due mostly to the shortage of male labor and the disruption of transportation and finance.
 Compounding the problem was the ever-increasing number of refugees flooding into cities; food distribution became increasingly harder, and at times, impossible.

 The progressive destruction of the Southern railroad network, along with rapid inflation, affected women in the cities especially hard as they found food prices too high to afford.
 In Richmond, at the end of a long supply chain, the crisis exploded in bread riots in April 1863, when a large mob of starving women in the city looted stores for food, ignoring the pleas of President Jefferson Davis who stood upon a cart to toss coins to the women, who dispersed only after he threatened to order a company of militia to open fire.
 In dozens of small towns across Georgia in 1863, working-class women raided stores and captured supply wagons to get such necessities as bacon, corn, flour, and cotton yarn.
-Soldiers at the front did not need to read newspaper accounts.
-They were all getting letters from home about the rapidly deteriorating situation affecting their own families.
+Soldiers at the front did not need to read newspaper accounts, as letters from home informed them of the rapidly deteriorating situation of their own families.
 Temporary desertion was one solution as "thousands of husbands discharged themselves" to save their families over the course of the war.

 Despite the Confederacy's strength in cotton production, it produced too little cloth to cover its ragged soldiers.
 Northern manufacturers dominated North American textile production in the antebellum period, and by the end of the first year of war most of the productive textile manufacturing regions of the South were also in the hands of the Union.